 Why Crypto Developers Are Leaving Some Chains

 An analysis of the 'great migration' in Web3 development.
-We explore the factors causing developers to leave certain blockchain ecosystems for others, from poor tooling to shifting narratives.
+We explore the factors causing developers to leave certain blockchain ecosystems for others.

 The Web3 developer landscape is not static; it's a fluid and highly competitive environment where talent is constantly on the move.
 While the overall number of Web3 developers has grown significantly, a closer look reveals a "great migration" is underway.
 Developers are leaving certain blockchain ecosystems and flocking to others, and the reasons for these shifts offer critical insights into what makes a platform successful in the long run.